hyperstack-org/hyperstack/ruby/hyper-model/polymorph-notes.md

 its all about the collection inverse.
 The inverse class of the has_many is the class containing the polymorphic belongs to.
 But the inverse of a polymorphic belongs to depends on the value.
 If the value is nil or a DummyPolyClass object then there is no inverse.

 I think if inverse takes this into account then `<<` and `=` should just "work" (well almost) and probably everything else will to.

+### NOTES on the DummyPolyClass...

+it needs to respond to reflect_on_all_associations, but just return an empty array.
+This way when we search for matching inverse attribute we won't find it.

+### Status

+added model to inverse, inverse_of, find_inverse

+if the relationship is a collection then we will always know the inverse.

+The only time we might no know the inverse is if its NOT a collection (i.e. belongs_to)

+So only places that are applying inverse to an association that is NOT a collection do we have to pass the model in.

+All inverse_of method calls have been checked and updated

+that leaves inverse which is only used in SETTERS hurray!